sm18lr88/OpenAI_TTS_GUI/README.md

 ## Features

 - Select quality, voice, format, and speed.
-- Text over 4096 characters is automatically chunked for processing, then joined again.
+- Support for text of unlimit of length.
+(I've created multi-hour TTS).
 - Live view of character count and chunks.
 - See price estimate.